jeffotoni/gocompilation/README.md

 #### Linux

 ```bash
 $ sudo rm -rf /usr/local/go
 $ wget https://dl.google.com/go/go1.11.4.linux-amd64.tar.gz
 $ sudo tar -C /usr/local -xzf go$VERSION.$OS-$ARCH.tar.gz
 ```

 #### $GOPATH

+$GOPATH is the golang in your $HOME, this is necessary for your projects to use pkg and build properly.
+This was mandatory for all versions before version 1.11.
+The cool thing is that from now on we will not have to create projects in $GOPATH, we can create in any other directory that is not in $GOPATH.

+Here is the link to the versioning proposal [Proposal: Versioned Go Modules](https://go.googlesource.com/proposal/+/master/design/24301-versioned-go.md/) or [Go 1.11 Modules](https://github.com/golang/go/wiki/Modules/)

+We'll detail how to work with **go mod**, it was one of the best experiences I had for versioning projects using Golang.

-Add /usr/local/go/bin to the PATH environment variable.
-You can do this by adding this line to your /etc/profile (for a system-wide installation) or $HOME/.profile:
+Let's set up our environment to run Go.
+Add **/usr/local/go/bin** to the PATH environment variable.
+You can do this by adding this line to your **/etc/profile** (for a system-wide installation) or **$HOME/.profile**.

 ```bash
 $ export PATH=$PATH:/usr/local/go/bin
 ```

 **Note**: changes made to a profile file may not apply until the next time you log into your computer.
 To apply the changes immediately, just run the shell commands directly or execute them from the profile using a command such as source $HOME/.profile.

 ```bash
 $ echo "export GOPATH=$HOME/go" >> $HOME/.profile
 $ echo "export PATH=$PATH:/usr/local/go/bin" >> $HOME/.profile
 $ echo "export PATH=$PATH:$GOPATH/bin" >> $HOME/.profile
 ```

 #### Test your installation